Skip to Content

 Magnificent peaks, tumbling waterfalls and vast glaciers….this Vancouver to Calgary road trip has it all.

 Fast at first, the route slows down in the second half to visit the highlights of the Rockies from top to bottom.
-It’s a great option if you don’t have extra time to spare to explore the Rockies after driving from Vancouver.
+This road trip itinerary is a great option if you don’t have extra time to spare to explore the Rockies after driving from Vancouver.

 Elevated view looking down on turquoise coloured Peyto Lake, surrounded by mountains in Banff National Park